 Indoor air can be pretty finicky.
 Either it’s too humid or too dry, too cold or too hot.
-Particularly during the winter, when people try to keep warm at home and often have to deal with very dry air caused by low humidity levels.
+Particularly during the colder months, when people try to keep warm at home and often have to deal with very dry air caused by lower humidity levels.
 This causes an array of problems, ranging from irritated sinuses to nosebleeds to cracked lips.
 Fortunately, a humidifier is an affordable solution to add moisture to any indoor environment.
 There are quite a few things to consider when picking out a humidifier, such as ease of cleanup (bacteria growth can be a problem for these devices), type (evaporative, ultrasonic, or warm-mist), and size.

 The most traditional type, evaporative humidifiers, use a reservoir, porous wick, and fan to put moisture in the air.
 The wick absorbs water from the reservoir, and the fan then aids in evaporation by blowing on the wick.
 Ultrasonic humidifiers use high-frequency sound vibrations to create mist and are quieter than other types of humidifiers.
 Often there’s no filter, which can lead to mineral scale deposits.
 For smaller areas, warm-mist models are often preferred, as they’re quiet as well.
 They boil water via an internal heating element, killing bacteria and mold in the process, before dispelling the warm mist into the room.

 Some machines help individuals who need a desktop offering for the workplace, while others represent full-home solutions and come loaded with antimicrobial features designed to limit bacteria growth.
-Below are some of our favorite models.
+Below are our picks for the best humidifiers for 2019.